-As discussed further in Note D to the consolidated financial statements contained elsewhere in this prospectus, subsequent to the completion of the Formation Transactions, the Investment Manager is a wholly owned portfolio company of MSCC.
-At December 31, 2010 and 2009, the Investment Manager had receivables of \$15,124 and \$217,422, respectively, due from MSCC related to net cash expenses incurred by the Investment Manager required to support Main Street's business.
+As discussed further in Note D to the accompanying consolidated financial statements, subsequent to the completion of the Formation Transactions, the Investment Manager is a wholly owned portfolio company of MSCC.
+At March 31, 2011, the Investment Manager had a receivable of \$1.2 million due from MSCC related to operating expenses incurred by the Investment Manager required to support Main Street's business.